kmill194/group18/README.md

 ## Stored Procedure
 Example of prepared SQL code which is saved to our database so we can call on it multiple times.
+It returns the number of drivers who are in the data base.

 ## Future Work
 Recommendations provided for backup, recovery and security procedures.
 Also, a description of types of users and roles will be stated.